 Once they have the scene-specific information, an AD will build a practical schedule that accounts for all departments’ needs.
 They will also make sure that the call sheets are sent out to the cast and crew detailing the following day’s schedule, and work with the director and director of photography to create storyboards and shot lists.

-When on set, one of the main roles of an AD is to work with the department heads to make sure that each shot planned for the day is captured within the designated time frame.
+When on set, one of the main roles of an a director is to work with the department heads to make sure that each shot planned for the day is captured within the designated time frame.
 If production is running behind schedule, the AD will make the final call on which shots to get to fulfill the director’s vision in the best way possible.

 The AD also plays a key safety role on set and needs a thorough knowledge of safety standards and practices.
 This is especially important in a post-pandemic world where additional COVID-19 health and safety measures have been put in place on all film sets.